eobrain/glan/web/README.md

 at the top of the file:
     1. set the `BUCKET` variable to your S3 bucket name
     2. set the `REGION` variable to the region of your bucket
+6. Open a command-line shell and `cd` to your Glan directory
+7. If this is the first time using `s3cmd` with your AWS account in the current Glan installation, do

+        make config

+    and enter in your Amazon S3 access key and secret key.
+You can probably accept all the other defaults if you are deploying what will become a public website, except choose "n" to save the configuration to the local file `s3.config`.
+(Be careful to secure this file because whoever has this file can overwrite your website.)
+8. Copy your dite to the bucket with

+        make deploy

+9. In your browser view the URL printed out by the previous command, and verify that you can see your site
+10. Now you have three choices:
+    1. Use the above Amazon domain for your web site
+    2. Use DNS to setup a CNAME entry pointing from a domain of your own to the S3 domain.
+This must match the bucket name, so for example if your bucket is `www.mydomain.com` you must add a CNAME entry for `www` to your `mydomain.com` domain, pointing to `s3-_region_.amazonaws.com`
+    3. Set up a download Cloudfront distribution whose origin is the above S3 bucket, with a CNAME of a subdomain whose DNS you control, and with a default root object of `index.html`.
+Then configure your DNS CNAME to point to the created distribution domain.